martonbognar/ipe-exposure/01_attack_primitives/README.md

 Attack primitives are organized in hierarchical subdirectories as per Table 1 and MSP430 device number.

-The subdirectory for the novel _controlled call corruption_ primitive, also includes relevant negative results discussed in the paper.
+The subdirectory for the novel _controlled call corruption_ primitive also includes relevant negative results discussed in the paper.

 ## Running the programs

 Refer to the top-level [README](../README.md#3-running-a-sample-ccs-project) on how to import and run the CCS projects with IPE enabled.

 Every project contains a README with the expected output.
-For the architectural attack primitives, this should print the secret value 1337 (whereas reading directly yields the dummy value 0x3ff):
+For the architectural attack primitives, this should print the secret value `0x1337` (whereas reading directly yields the dummy value `0x3fff`):

 ```
 Secret directly: 3fff, storage: 1337